grandey/grandey.github.io/index.md

 ## About

-I am a climate physicist, based at [_Nanyang Technological University_](https://www.ntu.edu.sg/spms/about-us/physics/people/research-staff).
-My research interests include climate modeling, climate processes, aerosols, clouds, and sea-level rise.
-I currently focus on probabilistic **projections of sea-level rise**.
+I am a climate physicist, modeller, and data scientist.
+As a **climate physicist**, I seek to understand the physical processes influencing the Earth's climate system.
+As a **climate modeller**, I use physical climate models and statistical models.
+As a **climate data scientist**, I analyse and interpret large datasets.
+My research interests include aerosols, clouds, and sea-level rise.
+I currently work at [_Nanyang Technological University_](https://www.ntu.edu.sg/spms/about-us/physics/people/research-staff), where I focus on **probabilistic projections of sea-level rise**.

 ![Photo](dsc08007_small.jpg)